streamlit/docs/content/kb/using-streamlit/how-run-my-streamlit-script.md

 ---
-title: Run your Streamlit script
+title: Run your Streamlit app
 slug: /develop/concepts/architecture/run-your-app
 ---

-# Run your Streamlit script
+# Run your Streamlit app

 Working with Streamlit is simple.
 First you sprinkle a few Streamlit commands into a normal Python script, and then you run it.
 We list few ways to run your script, depending on your use case.